-Jewish Federation Of Western Massachusetts Seeks Experienced Leader, Community Builder, And Fund Developer As New Chief Executive Officer
+Jewish Federation Of Western Massachusetts Seeks Experienced Leader, Community Builder and Fund Developer as New CEO

 Are you an energetic, forward-thinking business or organizational leader with top management and financial skills, a “big picture” perspective, a professional image, and a strong knowledge of, and familiarity with, Jewish customs, traditions, and values?
 If so, the Jewish Federation of Western Massachusetts (JFWM), located in the bucolic city of Springfield on the banks of the Connecticut River, may want to hire you as their new Chief Executive Officer.